 Authors’ note: As a police chief and a high school principal, we worked together with the support of Dr. Emily Lembeck, a visionary superintendent, for nine years to ensure our school’s safety in an urban-suburban Georgia town.
 In the wake of the most recent school shootings, we feel compelled to share some essential best practices for immediate consideration as schools move forward into the 2022–2023 school year.

-Over the last two years in America, we have experienced the COVID pandemic, extensive and divisive political turmoil, and widespread violence.
-In totality, these events have caused various degrees of apathy and distraction in communities and schools.
-As we were preoccupied with the overarching issues dominating the headlines, the unthinkable massacre in Uvalde, Texas, shook us from our malaise and created calls for action.
 We must now accept that responsible school and police leaders need to regroup, set aside any lingering ideological or political differences, and acknowledge that securing our schools is not only crucial but also transcends political discourse.
 School and police leaders must, in good spirit, collaborate to create and nurture an ecosystem capable of saving our schools from future atrocities.
 In this blog post, we will start with the essentials that you can act upon immediately.

-In many places, local school board meetings have become ground zero for culture wars regarding COVID protocols, politics, curriculum, parent input, race relations, and sexual and gender identity.
-At the same time, police have been defunded, demonized, understaffed, and figuratively handcuffed.
-Some school districts hotly debate the presence, role, and arming of police in schools.
 The relational trust between parents and students toward their schools and toward law enforcement agencies has suffered, and once again we find ourselves emotionally reeling from a school shooting.
 With renewed intentionality, we must respond to the multifaceted challenges of keeping students safe in school.
 It is imperative for schools and law enforcement to create a sense of community where students, parents, staff, and citizens will ask for help, report concerns, and respond as needed during a crisis.
 Now, perhaps more than ever before, this work will prove to be challenging.

-A Call to Partnership
+A call to partnership

 As school systems and law enforcement agencies work together to strengthen their relationship and create a Secure Our Schools (SOS) ecosystem, it is critical for both agencies to engage in transparent and forthcoming communication regarding school and community concerns, demonstrate competency, and publicly share responsibility.
 There must be ongoing strategic planning between schools and their police as it is important to articulate and clarify perspectives, goals, and the unique roles of each agency.
-In addition to trust building, schools and law enforcement must work together to provide interactive training to students and faculty in recommended civilian responses regarding the prevention of school violence as well as what to expect and what to do during an active shooter incident.
-Through mutually beneficial communication and training, school systems and police departments will fashion a common mindset, develop the connective tissue of relational trust, and grow the muscle memory needed to mitigate school violence or jointly respond in a crisis.
-Together, law enforcement and educators will increase their capacity to safeguard our children, families, and community.

 Considering what we are learning from the Uvalde tragedy, we must reassert some of the basics and embrace the foundational, honest conversations that are essential between schools and their respective law enforcement agencies.
 While it is clear a fully developed Securing Our Schools (SOS) ecosystem will evolve through robust team building and layers of collaboration between school and law enforcement leaders, America’s current state of preparedness to repel school shooters is not up to the level it needs to be in the 2022 climate.
-An immediate reset is needed for the upcoming school year, and there is no time to lose.
-School and law enforcement leaders must have transparent and clear communication to create and/or confirm a clear understanding of expectations, actions, and incident command.

 As we discuss in our article, “Creating a Secure Our Schools (SOS) Ecosystem,” a deep, comprehensive, and potentially time-consuming review of policies, procedures, and programming is in order, but with the more immediate time frame of opening schools in the coming weeks, the following action items are necessary and must be taken as soon as possible: